-No other non-Cabinet Members in attendance wished to speak on Items 6 to 9.
+No other non-Cabinet Members in attendance wished to speak on Items 6. to 8.

-This item had already been considered during the informal discussions in relation to Items 4 and 5 on the agenda (Item 2 above refers.)
+This item had already been considered during the informal discussions in relations to Items 4. and 5. on the agenda (Item 2 above refers).

-No additional members of the public joined the meeting wishing to speak on Items 6 to 9.
+No additional members of the public joined the meeting wishing to speak on Items 6. to 8.

-421. Tackling Rogue Landlords: Civil Sanctions Policy
+400. Tackling Rogue Landlords: Civil Sanctions Policy (Report No: CAB/FH/18/001)

-Further to the joint informal discussions held prior to the meeting with Forest Heath District Council's Cabinet on Report No: CAB/SE/18/001, it was proposed, seconded and
+Further to the joint informal discussions held prior to the meeting with St Edmundsbury Borough Council's Cabinet on Report No: CAB/FH/18/001, it was proposed, seconded and with the vote being unanimous, it was

-That the approach by which the Public Health and Housing Team wishes to develop the new Civil Sanctions Policy, be noted and endorsed, which will allow the West Suffolk councils to implement the new measures and sanctions which will support existing enforcement work and pro-active inspection programmes.
+That the approach by which the Public Health and Housing Team wishes to develop the new Civil Sanctions Policy, be noted and endorsed, which will allow the West Suffolk Councils to implement the new measures and sanctions which will support existing enforcement work and pro-active inspection programmes.

-422. Report of the Anglia Revenues and Benefits Partnership Joint Committee: 5 December 2017
+401. Report of the Anglia Revenues and Benefits Partnership Joint Committee: 5 December 2017 (Report No: CAB/FH/18/002)

-Further to the joint informal discussions held prior to the meeting with Forest Heath District Council's Cabinet on Report No: CAB/SE/18/002, this item was duly noted.
+Further to the joint informal discussions held prior to the meeting with St Edmundsbury Borough Council's Cabinet on Report No: CAB/FH/18/002, it was proposed, seconded and with the vote being unanimous, it was